Moving from Blogger to WordPress… It seems like the latter is what everyone prefers these days.

 - You’d like to learn some HTML and CSS in the process (they allow for slight customization on your theme plus they are easy to learn and useful in the long-term)

 If one of the above is true then the Blogger platform might just be the better option for now.
 And don’t take it wrong – you can still get thousands of monthly visitors.
-I started this blog more than two years ago and didn’t feel the need to switch right until now!

-Why Blogger Becomes
+Why Blogger Becomes an Obstacle?

 As I said above, the two great things that you don’t have to deal with when you are on Blogspot are hosting and… WordPress.